d4g33z/kantoo-devkit/README.md

 This is a collection of tools modeled on the [Sabayon Devkit](https://github.com/Sabayon/devkit).

-The idea is to facilitate the creation of 'Kantoo stage4s:' Funtoo stage3s that have been augmented to allow installation of binary packages via the Entropy package manager.
+The idea is to facilitate the creation of 'Kantoo stage4s:' Funtoo stage3s that have been augmented to allow installation of binary packages (comprising a small subset of the total Portage universe) via the Entropy package manager.

-Docker containers are used to create images of a choosen subarch, profile and mixins, with a predefined list of packages to build with portage and distribute with entropy.
+Docker containers are used to create images of a choosen subarch, profile and mixins using Funtoo stage3s as the base filesystem.

-The `dockerdriver` executable is used to create a container(s) (creating a Funtoo stage3 image if required), attaching volumes and environment variables as needed, and execute a series of bash or python scripts to modify it.
-The steps are atomized by committing intermediate containers to images.
+The `dockerdriver` executable is used to create a containers of of a choosen subarch, profile and mixins, attaching volumes (files and directorys on the host that become visible in the container at a choosen location) and environment variables, and execute a series of bash or python scripts to modify it and commit the result as a new image.

 You must have a working docker install on your development machine.
 Add yourself to the `docker` group to work without needing root privileges.

 ## Why Not Just Use Dockerfiles? ##

 I'm not sure exactly.
 But I feel I needed to structure the modification process of an image more explicitly, and modularize the common steps, especially with respect to the initial use case: building lots of binary packages and managing repos of them.

 ## Use Virtualenv (Please) ##

 Use `virtualenv` to isolate everything nicely and in a disposable way.
 This preferable for most small projects, as opposed to installing and maintaining system wide packages.

 ```commandline
 # cd kantoo-devkit